 - Undertake site inspections as required;

-- Undertake and supervise on-site wastewater treatment and effluent disposal design to TP58 or other standards.
+- Undertake and supervise on-site wastewater treatment and effluent disposal design to GD06 or other standards.

-- To ensure that all work undertaken, and behaviour exhibited is in accordance with appropriate professional and technical standards and in accordance with ENZ Code of Ethics
+- Ensure that all work undertaken, and behavior exhibited is in accordance with appropriate professional and technical standards and in accordance with EngNZ Code of Ethics and AS/NZS Standards;

 - Maintain up to date knowledge of guidelines, technical standards, legislation and codes of practice relevant to Geotechnical Engineering practice in New Zealand.